WinVector/vtreat/Examples/Regression/Regression.md

 through, in expectation (along with all the relevant variables).
 Hence, *1/n* used to be our recommended threshold, when we developed the R version of `vtreat`.

-We noticed, however, that this biases the filtering against numerical variables, since there are at most two derived variables (of types *clean\_copy* and *missing\_indicator* for every numerical variable in the original data.
-Categorical variables, on the other hand, are expanded to many derived variables: several indicators (one for every common level), plus a *logit\_code* and a *prevalence\_code*.
-So we now reweight the thresholds.

-Suppose you have a (treated) data set with *ntreat* different types of `vtreat` variables (`clean_copy`, `indicator_code`, etc).
-There are *nT* variables of type *T*.
-Then the default threshold for all the variables of type *T* is *1/(ntreat nT)*.
-This reweighting helps to reduce the bias against any particular type of variable.
-The heuristic is still that the set of recommended variables will allow at most one noise variable into the set of candidate variables.

 As noted above, because `vtreat` estimates variable significances using linear methods by default, some variables with a non-linear relationship